atomicobject/space-battle-2/README.md

 ## Units
 ![base](server/assets/PNG/Retina/Structure/scifiStructure_11.png "base")

 __BASE__: When joining the game, your base will be placed at a random location on the map.
-Any map location will be sent from the server relative to your base's location.
+Map locations will be sent from the server relative to your base's location (i.e. A location of x: 1, y: 1 would indicate the tile 1 step east and 1 step south of your base).

 ![worker](server/assets/PNG/Retina/Unit/scifiUnit_02.png "worker")